poudyalankit/UniTalk/README.md

 # UniTalk: Auto-Translating Chat Platform 🌐

 UniTalk is a chat platform designed to break language barriers, providing real-time auto-translations for seamless conversations.
-Built with a React frontend using Next.js (in TypeScript) and a Python backend integrated with Flask, LibreTranslate, Socket.io, and SQLite.
+Built with a React frontend using Next.js (in TypeScript) with Tailwind CSS for styling and a Python backend integrated with Flask, LibreTranslate, Socket.io, and SQLite.

 ## Demo

 https://github.com/poudyalankit/UniTalk/assets/70168633/68267624-b61f-44ae-bf85-ecbceaaa16d3

 ## Features